Sem-the-dev/dictionary/README.md

 - image search available in multiple langugae

 ## Future features
-- synonym word can be searched
+- synonym word can be searched on click
 - last searched
-- pagination
+- photo pagination
+- word not found